dtamayo/reboundx/doc/add_effect.rst

 The first thing to do is register the parameter name in ``rebx_register_default_params`` in ``src/core.c``.
 You cannot use particle parameter names that are in use by other effects, so search first for the name you are planning to add.
+In order to avoid clashes, we have implemented a convention for new effects that any parameters must start with the acronym for the effect.
+So for example the tau parameter for ``tides_constant_time_lag`` is ``tctl_tau``.

 You also have to specify the type.
 The vast majority of parameters will be integers (REBX_TYPE_INT) or doubles (REBX_TYPE_DOUBLE).
 We go through what to do with new custom types below.